List of authors and works on the Index Librorum Prohibitorum

 This is a selected list of authors and works listed on the Index Librorum Prohibitorum.
-The Index was discontinued on June 14, 1966 by Pope Paul VI.
+The Index was discontinued on 14 June 1966 by Pope Saint Paul VI.

 A complete list of the authors and writings present in the subsequent editions of the index are listed in J. Martinez de Bujanda, Index Librorum Prohibitorum, 1600–1966, Geneva, 2002.

 The Index includes entries for single or multiple works by an author, all works by an author in a given genre or dealing with a given topic.
 The scope of the prohibition is defined by a Latin phrase in the Index: